 - Garden is an open source project that makes it possible to describe your entire stack — all services, tests, and dependencies — then spin up on-demand, full-stack environments at every step of the dev pipeline.

 - Consistent environments reduce friction in the dev process and enable developers to ship more and to ship faster.

 We’re always interested in learning about how organizations manage their dev and testing pipelines, so if you have any questions (or you’d like to give us feedback about our approach), feel free to drop us a line in our community forum.

 GitLab is a sponsor of The New Stack.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: MADE, Docker, Camunda.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Docker, Camunda.